Stupv/collabmd-aie/README.md

 ## Cloudflare Tunnel

-By default, the CLI starts a [Cloudflare Quick Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) so your vault is accessible from the internet.
+When `cloudflared` is available, the CLI starts a [Cloudflare Quick Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) by default so your vault is accessible from the internet.
 Since the editor uses same-origin WebSocket routing (`/ws/:file`), the tunnel works for both HTTP and collaboration traffic.

 If you are exposing the app through the tunnel, `collabmd --auth password` is the intended first-line protection.
-When you do not pass `--auth-password`, CollabMD generates a new password for that host run and prints it in the terminal.
+When you do not pass `--auth-password`, CollabMD generates a password for that host run and prints it in the terminal.
 Restarting the app rotates that password and the signed session secret.

-Install `cloudflared`:
+`cloudflared` is optional.
+Install it only if you want public tunnel access:

 - macOS: `brew install cloudflared`
 - Linux/Windows: [official installer](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/downloads/)